The Mined World

 By the time Iyla reached the foot of the Small Bridge again, she had stopped, for some streets, being able to feel her face.
 This was, she recognised, a thing that happened to her under certain kinds of pressure; her face went, and her hands stayed, and the hands took over the running of her, in the meantime, with the small competent indifference of a deputy.
 Her hands walked her up the bridge.
 Her hands counted the stones.
 There were nineteen.
 Her hands wrote this down, on the Lentar side, under the four lines from the night before, because the hands had decided, apparently, that the inventory was not closed.

 Nineteen stones.
 Dyers' quarter: hollowed.
 One boy left, unnamed until today; aunt Saba gone, song gone with her.
+The boy nearly lost my name.
 Daughter of the third dyer: gone, indigo thumbprint on the west vat.
 Scrivener's: read through.
 Iden missing from desk.
 Two spines reversed, third shelf, bottom.
+Orrick written into Vela's line; south-gate keeper, name not recoverable; Iden no longer remembers who taught him his letters.
 Weavers' lane: empty, looms standing.
 Chapel candle: lit, woman gone.
 School yard: children kept, names of games taken.
 Halun: present.
 Bell: forgotten and restored.
+Halun had to look for my name.

 She stopped, here.
 She put the pen down.
 She put both hands on the parapet of the bridge, which was warm, because the dust-gold light had been on it all afternoon, and she let her face come back, because her face had to come back before she could go home; one did not, she had been taught somewhere, by someone, possibly her mother and possibly herself, walk back into one's own kitchen with a face that had gone.